atul1503/Knowledge/JetPack Compose.md

 To animate most types of values, you can use `animate*AsState` function.
 Here, `*` can be replaced by `Color`,`Int`,`Double` etc. More of these types are there.
 Search when you need them.

 This function returns a state object of type that is specified by that `*`.
 You can put this value to any place where you use.
-For eg, if you animate color then put this value in `Modifier.background(color)`.
+For eg, if you animate color then put this value in `Modifier.background(color=color.value)`.

+Here, `color` is the object created by `animateColorAsState` function.

 For example, see this code:
 ```